Scientific Name

 Aloe is a very forgiving plant.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
 Water generously in the summer and nearly cease watering in the winter.
 Do not let water stand in the rosettes.

 Aloes are not particularly fast-growing and will only rarely need repotting.
 Repot the plants that are tipping over their pots or have ceased growing in the spring.
 Use a fast-draining potting mix with one-third sand or pebbles.
-When repotting a larger plant, dividing the root ball carefully is possible.
-Some kinds of Aloe will send off offsets that can be potted independently.
+When repotting a larger plant, dividing the root ball can be done carefully.
+Some Aloes produce offsets that can be potted independently.

 See more at How to Grow and Care for Aloe.